AMythicDev/zigverm/README.md

 ├── downloads
 └── installs
 ```
-* Download the latest release for Windows from GitHub, rename it to `zigvm.exe` and put it in the `bin` directory.
+* Download the latest release for Windows from GitHub, rename it to `zigvm.exe` and put it in the
+`bin` directory.
 * Ass the `bin` directory to your `PATH` enviroment variable

 ### Compiling
 Requirements:
-- Although `zigvm` can manage all versions of Zig, it itself requires Zig >= 0.12.0 to compile.
+- Zig >= 0.12.0
-- It also depemds pm your system libc on non-Windows systems.
+- libc on non-Windows systems.
+Can be provided by Zig itself, if available for the platform.
-- You should have git installed, if you want to compile from the latest commit or you want to develop `zigvm`
+- `git`, if you want to compile the latest commit or you want to develop `zigvm`.

 Now to compile:
-- Clone the repo or Download source a source archive depending on if you want to compile a release or the latest `main` branck.
+- Clone the repo or download a source archive depending on if you want to compile the latest `main`
+branck or a release.
 - Extract the archive and change into the extracted directory.
 - Run the following command
 ```